What is sake? How is it made, and who makes it? Learn about the different styles and varieties of this ancient rice-based brew.

-The sake production begins with milling the harvested rice in the fall until the last filtration process in the spring.
+Sake production begins with milling the harvested rice in the fall and continues until the last filtration process in the spring.
 The sake brewing process is a complex multi-step process.

 Sake brewing can be divided into three main steps: making the koji rice, fermentation starter (moto/shubo 酒母・酛), and fermentation mash (moromi 醪).

 Sake Making Process